muyueh/GAS/README.md

 | `APPS_SCRIPT_DEPLOYMENT_ID` | ➖ | Deployment ID to promote after creating a new version. |
 | `APPS_SCRIPT_RUN_FUNCTION` | ➖ | Function name to invoke via `scripts.run` after deployment. |
 | `APPS_SCRIPT_RUN_PARAMETERS` | ➖ | JSON array (or single value) of parameters for the post-deployment function. |

+## Troubleshooting

+- **Apps Script API disabled** – When the workflow reports a `PERMISSION_DENIED` error and advises enabling the Apps Script API, sign in to the target account and toggle on the API at [https://script.google.com/home/usersettings](https://script.google.com/home/usersettings) before retrying.
+- **Missing secrets** – If `APPS_SCRIPT_ID` or `GCP_SERVICE_ACCOUNT_KEY` is absent, the deployment halts immediately.
+Double-check the GitHub Actions secrets or your local environment variables.

 ## Usage